OWASP/www-project-mobile-app-security/index.md

 ### OWASP Mobile Application Security Verification Standard (MASVS)

-The OWASP MASVS is a standard for mobile app security.
+The OWASP MASVS is the industry standard for mobile app security.
 It can be used by mobile software architects and developers seeking to develop secure mobile applications, as well as security testers to ensure completeness and consistency of test results.

 <br>